 UPS Continues to Focus Increases at Ecommerce Shippers

-The announcement came in a little under the radar for many shippers, so we thought we’d remind UPS shippers of the Audit Fee imposed by UPS earlier this summer.
+The announcement came in a little under the radar for many ecommerce shippers, so we thought we’d remind UPS shippers of the Audit Fee imposed by UPS earlier this summer.

 From the UPS website: